hellpig/WebSocket-Raspberry-Pi-robot/README.md

 - The vertical slider automatically goes back to the middle when you are no longer holding it.

 Fixing various connection issues...
 - If you don't have access to the router, things might still work.
-On Google Chrome, if [http://raspberrypi.local](http://raspberrypi.local) works, you can find the Pi's IP address by going to chrome://net-internals/#dns
+On Google Chrome, if [http://raspberrypi.local](http://raspberrypi.local) works on at least one device, you can find the Pi's IP address by going to chrome://net-internals/#dns
 - If the webcam doesn't work on Chrome when using raspberrypi.local and the webcam never works when using the IPv6 address, find the line *ipv6_enabled off* in /etc/motion/motion.conf, change *off* to *on*, then restart *motion*.
 - If you are connecting a computer to the Pi via a phone's hotspot and the connection is finicky, try unplugging the computer's Ethernet cable!